opencv/opencv/modules/imgproc/doc/histograms.rst

     :param hist: Histogram

-    :param method: Comparison method, passed to  :ref:`CompareHist`  (see description of that function)
+    :param method: Comparison method, passed to  :ocv:cfunc:`CompareHist`  (see description of that function)

     :param factor: Normalization factor for histograms, will affect the normalization scale of the destination image, pass 1 if unsure